jaredhared/phbackup/README.md

 * There are also low requirements to run PHBackup at backup server: PHP, MySQL, webserver, Rsync and Supervisor.
 * Backups are stored in regular directories so in case you will need some file, there is no need to download and unpack lots of gigabytes - you can just dive into folder for some date and copy needed files from there.
 * There is a deduplication system implemented in PHBackup, so every folder for some day will contain whole files and directory structure, but all unchanged files will be saved only once at disk.
 All other copies will be just hard links to save disk space.
-* There is a simple and hande web interface to manage your hosts, view status of their backups, run backups manually etc.
+* There is a simple and handy web interface to manage your hosts, view status of their backups, run backups manually etc.
+* After addifion of backup server SSH key to the target host, automatic pre-script deployment is supported, to prepare data like database dumps for backup.

 ## How it works